DIY Baking Station

 Creating a Baking station:

-The width of the space we had was 24″ and the drawers were 30″ so we first needed to make some adjustments.
+The width of the soon to be baking station space was 24″ and the drawers were 30″ so we first needed to make some adjustments to the drawers.
 Although it was time-consuming it ended up being a pretty straightforward fix.

 First, we unscrewed the sliders from each side of the drawer.
 Thankfully the sides were just nailed on so they came off clean.
 Once removed, we simply measured in 23″ which is what we need for a tight fit and used the table saw to cut off the excess.